 What Is the Upper/Lower Split?

 The Upper/Lower split divides your training into two types of workouts: upper body days (chest, back, shoulders, biceps, triceps) and lower body days (quads, hamstrings, glutes, calves).
 You perform each workout type twice per week, totaling 4 training sessions.
-If you prefer more training frequency, consider alternatives like PPL.

 The Science Behind 2x Frequency